adarshnayak777-debug/hinglish-sentiment-analysis/README.md

 # Hinglish Sentiment Analysis

-A sentiment analysis system built for Hinglish text (a mix of Hindi and English).
-It classifies text as **positive** or **negative** using a transformer-based NLP model.
+A sentiment analysis system built to classify Hinglish (Hindi + English mixed) text into **Positive**, **Negative**, and **Neutral** sentiments using the IndicBERT transformer model.

 ---

 ## What is Hinglish?

-Hinglish is an informal blend of Hindi and English commonly used in social media, chats, and everyday conversations in India.
-Traditional NLP models struggle with this type of text, so this project focuses specifically on handling it.
+Hinglish is a blend of Hindi and English commonly used in everyday conversations, social media, chats, and comments in India.
+Example: *"yaar ye phone bahut acha hai!"* or *"I am so happy aaj!"*

 ---